htcondor/htmap/docs/source/dependencies.rst

     htmap.settings["DELIVERY_METHOD"] = "shared"

-In this mode, HTMap will run your components using the same interpeter being used submit-side.
+In this mode, HTMap will run your components using the same interpreter being used submit-side.
-This requires that that interpreter be visible from the execute location, which is usually done in one of two ways:
+This requires that that the submit-side Python interpreter be "visible" from the execute location, which is usually done in one of two ways:

 1. The execute location **is** the submit location (i.e., they are the same physical computer).
 2. The Python installation is stored on a shared filesystem, such that submit and execute can both see the same file paths.

 Either way, the practical requirement to use this delivery method is that the path to the Python interpreter
-(i.e., `python -c "import sys, print(sys.executable)"`)
+(i.e., ``python -c "import sys, print(sys.executable)"``)
 is the same both submit-side and execute-side.